The Connection Between Alcohol And Anxiety

 Carrie Bradshaw on ten with drunk texts.

 My more rational side tried to distract myself and not worry, but it was a losing battle.
-I didn’t see it for the red flag that it was in my own mental health.
+Actually, it was a big red flag, but I couldn’t see it.
 The men certainly did.
 I remained single for a very, very long time.

 I’ve learned the hard way that booze and my brain just do not mix.
-It’s not just that I’m a binge girl, though that is a huge problem.
+It’s not just that I binge uncontrollably, though that is a huge problem.
 It’s that I’ve reached a point where any relapse is a game of roulette.

 I can’t predict what state I will be in the next day, and I don’t just mean a hangover.
 That is the least of my worries.

 I mean, will I be sad?
-Will I be hyper?
+Hyper?
 Will I feel like I can’t get settled and have to take a Xanax?

 When you drink and have mental health problems, you never know what you’ll get and that should be a frightening enough prospect to get anyone to abstain.
 At least that’s what I tell myself after each of the handful of times I’ve decided to drink in the last six months.